College of Pharmacy

 Our program focuses on the development of Christian scholarship, the promotion of fair and just decisions, and the courage and confidence to make a global impact.
 We train pharmacists to be patient advocates who take responsibility for patient outcomes.

 Top 10 Reasons to Choose Harding College of Pharmacy

 - Our pharmacy program is personal and relational.
 Our faculty and staff care

 about what they do, and in turn, create pharmacists who care, too.

 - Enhance your learning in the Farrar Center for Health Sciences building with smart classrooms, well-equipped laboratories and examination rooms, a student library and full-service cafe.
 Our Patient Skills Center offers 10 exam rooms for patient interactions and simulations.
 Enjoy access to additional interprofessional simulation spaces in the Swaid Center for Health Sciences building shared by Harding’s other Allied Health programs.

-- Develop a service-minded attitude and a strong commitment to ethics, accuracy and
+- Develop a service-minded attitude and a strong commitment to ethics, accuracy and quality care.

 - Participate in pharmacy organizations at local, state and national levels: